MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 # Superconducting qubits

-In module 2 and 3, we discussed spin qubits in semiconductor quantum dots and nitrogen-vacancy centers.
+In ? and ??, we discussed spin qubits in semiconductor quantum dots and nitrogen-vacancy centers.
 Despite the differences, in both cases qubits were realized with the spin degree of freedom of the electron.
 It is now time to discover a totally new platform: superconducting qubits.

 If a quantum computer is able to perform complex quantum algoithms it might need millions or even billions of qubits.
 Superconducting qubits are nowdays one of the most advanced platforms in the quantum community regarding the number of qubits, and many large companies, such as Google, Intel and IBM, are now investing in them.
 IBM Quantum experience is an online platform where users from the3 general public can already access a five-qubit processor and run small algorithms.

-In the first three videos, Leonardo DiCarlo, Professor in applied physics, will describe a transmon, one of the basic building blocks of superconducting qubits.
-Later, Niels Bultink, Brian Tarasinski and Adriaan Rol will explain how to perform the operations required by universal quantum computation: qubit measurements, single-qubit gate and two-qubit gates.
+Now we will describe a transmon, one of the basic building blocks of superconducting qubits.
+Later explain how to perform the operations required by universal quantum computation: qubit measurements, single-qubit gate and two-qubit gates.

-Click Next to get started.

 ## The transmon qubit

 In this three-part series on the introduction to superconducting qubits, we start by introducing the basic concepts of one kind of superconducting qubit, and then gradually proceed to materials about a full-fledged quantum processor comprising of many qubits.

-In this first video, Professor Leo DiCarlo talks about the entailing physics behind a transmon qubit, which is an example of a superconducting qubit.
-Remember that the elaborate expressions and notations in this video are not meant to intimidate the avid learners.
-It will suffice to grasp the core concepts from these videos.
+We will entail the physics behind a transmon qubit, which is an example of a superconducting qubit.
+Remember that the elaborate expressions and notations are not meant to intimidate the avid learners.
+It will suffice to grasp the core concepts.
 If however, all those notations have got you enthused, then we recommend you to go through all the different nuances and enhance your learning; because courses like these are not just meant to be passed and forgotten, are they?

 # V

-Today I will give you an introduction to quantum computing with superconducting quantum circuits;
+Now an introduction to quantum computing with superconducting quantum circuits;
 more specifically, quantum computing with transmon quantum bits or qubits in the circuit quantum electrodynamics architecture.e Superconducting qubits differ in two important ways from truly quantum two-level systems